 While a few growers are still independently selling their berries, 95% of growers in the region are part of a cooperative with Ocean Spray.
 Formed in 1930, the Ocean Spray Cranberries Cooperative, bought out the Grayland Association in 1946 and, for the most part, that is how the region’s industry has remained.

-Each year, Grayland celebrates its history and cranberry culture with the Cranberry Harvest Festival in the middle of October. for 2017, the event lands on October 14 and 15.
+Each year, Grayland celebrates its history and cranberry culture with the Cranberry Harvest Festival in the middle of October.
 With bog tours, fun runs, cranberry eating contests and much more, this event is yet another fun and quirky way to connect with our past.